rfox90/Blog/_posts/2015-07-31-automatic-package.js-management.md

 Glob defaults its searching to the CWD for the application and for the meteor build process this is unfortunately not anywhere near the Package's directory.

-Thankfully due to the core package being within the application we can get to its director quite easily if we know its name.
+Thankfully due to the package being within the application we can get to its director quite easily if we know its name.
 You can then pass that in an options object to glob:

 {% highlight js %}
 var path = Npm.require('path');
 var packageName = 'core';
 options.cwd = path.join(process.cwd() + '/packages/'+packageName+'/');
 {% endhighlight %}

+This won't work for external packages that are not in the packages directory but i'm looking at ways to support this.

 ###Putting it all Together